Ukrainian Women's Congress: Regional Ukrainian Women’s Congresses

-In 2018, Congresses took place in Odesa and Lviv and in 2019 - in Mariupol.
-The events raised the issues of gender equality in the regions and highlighted the problems of equal opportunities for women at the local level.
+In 2018, the Ukrainian Women's Congress convened in Odesa and Lviv, and in 2019, in Mariupol.
+These events addressed regional gender equality issues and emphasized the challenges of ensuring equal opportunities for women at the local level.

-Ukrainian Women’s Congress in Odesa on 18 May 2018” brought together more than 60 participants from the South of Ukraine to discuss the developments and tasks related to gender policy at the local level.
+The Ukrainian Women’s Congress in Odesa on May 18, 2018, brought together over 60 participants from Southern Ukraine to discuss local gender policy developments and tasks.
+Notable attendees included NDI Ukraine Senior Country Director Mary O'Hagan, First Deputy Head of the Verkhovna Rada Iryna Herashchenko, Ombudsman on the Restoration of Peace in Donetsk and Luhansk regions Alyona Babak, MPs Svitlana Voytsekhovska, Maria Ionova, and Olena Kondratiuk, Minister of Communities and Territories Development Hennadiy Zubko, and Head of the Odesa Region Maksym Stepanov.

-NDI Ukraine Senior Country Director Mary O'Hagan, First Deputy Head of Verkhovna Rada Iryna Herashchenko, Ombudsman on Restoration of Peace in Donetsk and Luhansk regions Alyona Babak, MPs Svitlana Voytsekhovska, Maria Ionova and Olena Kondratiuk and also Minister of Communities and Territories Development Hennadiy Zubko and Head of Odesa Region Maksym Stepanov took part in the Congress.Ukrainian Women’s Congress took place in Lviv on 28 September 2018.
-More than 100 participants from Lviv, Ivano-Frankivsk, Ternopil, Chernivtsi, Kmelnytsky regions took part in the Congress.
+The Congress in Lviv, held on September 28, 2018, saw the participation of over 100 individuals from Lviv, Ivano-Frankivsk, Ternopil, Chernivtsi, and Khmelnytsky regions.
+Participants from Donetsk, Zaporizhzhia, and Luhansk regions were invited to exchange experiences.
+Attendees included representatives from local communities and authorities, state institutions, and civil society.
+Key figures at the event were MPs Alyona Babak, Svitlana Voytsekhovska, Maria Ionova, and Olena Kondratiuk (co-founders of the Equal Opportunities inter-party caucus), MPs Iryna Podolyak and Oksana Yurynets, Vice-Prime-Minister for European and Euro-Atlantic Integration of Ukraine Ivanna Klympush-Tsintsadze, Head of the Lviv Region Oleh Synyutka, and the Mayor of Lviv Andriy Sadovyi.

-Participants from Donetsk, Zaporizhzhia and Luhansk regions were invited for the experience exchange.
-All of them represent local communities and authorities, state institutions or civil society.
-MPs Alyona Babak, Svitlana Voytsekhovska, Maria Ionova, Olena Kondratiuk who co-founded Equal Opportunities inter-party caucus, MPs Iryna Podolyak and Oksana Yurynets, the Vice-Prime-Minister for European and Euro-Atlantic Integration of Ukraine Ivanna Klympush-Tsintsadze, the Head of Lviv region Oleh Synyutka and the mayor of Lviv Andriy Sadovyi took part in the event.Ukrainian Women’s Congress took place on 7 June 2019 in Mariupol, initiated by Equal Opportunities inter-party caucus.
-110 participants from Donetsk, Luhansk, Kharkiv, Zaporizhzhia, Kropyvnytskyi, Lviv and other regions took part in the panels and public discussions.
-18 experienced speakers spoke at the Ukrainian Women’s Congress and voiced pressing issues related to gender policy, equal rights for men and women in security and defense sector, gender quotas, creating comfortable public spaces for everyone.
+On June 7, 2019, the Ukrainian Women’s Congress took place in Mariupol, initiated by the Equal Opportunities inter-party caucus.
+The event included 110 participants from Donetsk, Luhansk, Kharkiv, Zaporizhzhia, Kropyvnytskyi, Lviv, and other regions.
+Eighteen experienced speakers addressed pressing issues related to gender policy, equal rights for men and women in the security and defense sectors, gender quotas, and the creation of inclusive public spaces.